d3rky/pyday2022-bcn/docs/instruction.md

             # generate the key and the value
             key = dp.ConsumeUnicodeNoSurrogates(10)
             value = dp.ConsumeUnicodeNoSurrogates(10)
-             # w/a for postgres bug, it doesn't allow unicode dot in the JSONB fields
+             # w/a for Postgres bug, it doesn't allow Unicode dot in the JSONB fields
             key = key.replace('\u0000', '.')
             value = value.replace('\u0000', '.')